Ministers rip up protections for torture victims and asylum seekers

 Ministers rip up protections for torture victims and asylum seekers in processing centres

-Government rewrites rules allowing it to hold people for up to 4 days in worse conditions after legal challenges
+Government rewrites rules allowing it to hold people for up to four days in worse conditions after legal challenges

 Ministers are ripping up protections for torture victims and asylum seekers arriving on small boats, while quadrupling the time they can be held at controversial processing centres.